exercism/bash/concepts/pipelines/introduction.md

 # Pipelines and Command Lists

-We have seen how to write simple commands, where the command is followed by arguments.
+We have seen how to write simple commands, where a command is followed by arguments.
 Now we will see how to make more complex commands by composing simple commands.

 ## Pipelines